NCAR/ProjectPythia/pages/about.md

 + Communication forums

 ### Open development
 Project Pythia is an Open Development effort.
-We encourage to community to contribute to all aspects of the project.
+We encourage the community to contribute to all aspects of the project.
 See our [contributor's guide](/ProjectPythia/pages/contribute.html) for more information on how you can get involved.